Livestock Gross Margin (LGM) is a federally-reinsured livestock product that provides protection against the loss of gross margin.

 Premium Subsidy

-- Cattle: Based on the deductible selected by the livestock producer.
-Subsidy will range from 18% with $0 deductible up to 50% with a deductible of $70 or greater or according to the actuarials.
+- Cattle: Based on the deductible selected by the producer and ranges from 18% with a $0 deductible to 50% with a deductible of $70 or greater.

 - Dairy Cattle: Based on the deductible selected by the producer and ranges from 18% with $0 deductible to 50% with a deductible of $1.10 or greater.

-- Swine: Based on the deductible selected by the livestock producer.
-Subsidy will range from 18% with $0 deductible up to 50% with a deductible of $12 or greater or according to the actuarials.
+- Swine: Based on the deductible selected by the producer and ranges from 18% with a $0 deductible to 50% with a deductible of $12 or greater.

 The information contained in this publication is for general purposes only and shall not modify the terms of any insurance policy.